nrdave/vrc-2020-2021-code/README.md

 The exception to this is gui.cpp.
 As LittleVGL (the graphics library included with PROS) doesn't seem to play nice with classes (as it is a C-based library) attempting to use it in a class led to signifigant issues caused by LVGL's nature.
 So, I elected to instead use a namespace to contain all code and objects.
 This allowed me to still organize the code reasonably well without running into any issues.

-The documentation for the classes are split between the header and source files for each class.
+The documentation for the classes (and the GUI namespace) are split between the header and source files for each class.
 The header files, found in the lib folder under include, contain descriptions of each class and function, while the source files contain documentation about the inner workings of each function.

 Files in the activeDev folder are still being written.
 Files outside activeDev are separated so as to exclude them from the PROS hot image, so that they are only included in wired uploads, rather than wireless ones.
 In theory, once a library file is finished (i.e. it has been tested and found to work without issues), there is no reason to include it in the image PROS sends to the V5 Brain in a wireless upload.

 ### PROS Function Files